yuloxx/yulo-cs-note/docs/big-data/zookeeper.md

 ## ZNode

-Zookeeper maintains a tree directory data structure similar to file system.
+ZooKeeper maintains a tree-like directory structure similar to a file system.

-For example:
+Example:

 ```
 /